joeabolt/DawnfireRPG/Spells.md

 |9 |10 AP|45|190|11d6|x9
 |10|11 AP|50|210|12d6|x10

+## Mage Armor
+__Tier:__ 1; __Element:__ Earth;
+__Casting Time:__ 3 AP; __Casting Cost:__ 3 [HP Reduction];
+__Range:__ Touch; __Duration:__ [Sun], or until dismissed; __Target:__ 1 creature;
+__Description:__ A number of magical planes of [Force] slowly swirl around the target creature, blocking incoming attacks.
+They increase the target's AC by +4, or by +2 if the target is wearing armor.
+As an [Immediate Action], when the target receives a critical hit, they may dismiss this spell to make the attack miss.

+This spell can be cast above 1st Tier.
+Each time you increase the tier, do the following:
+* Increase the AC bonus by +1.
+The armored bonus is always one-half this value
+* Increase the casting cost by 3 [HP Reduction]

 ## Shield
 __Tier:__ 1; __Element:__ Earth;
 __Casting Time:__ 1 AP; __Casting Cost:__ 5 [HP Reduction];
-__Range:__ Touch; __Duration:__ Encounter, or until depleted; __Target:__ 1 creature;
+__Range:__ Touch; __Duration:__ [Encounter], or until depleted; __Target:__ 1 creature;
 __Description:__ You summon a shield-sized plane of [Force] that automatically moves around a creature you designate, protecting them against harm.
 It provides a +2 bonus to AC while active, or +4 against ranged attacks.
 If you are targeted by the Magic Missile spell, the shield automatically negates it - the shield can do this 5 times, after which it is destroyed.

 You can cast this spell above 1st Tier.
 Each time you increase the tier, do the following:
 * Increase the number of Magic Missiles the shield can negate by 1

+## Blade Barrier
+__Tier:__ 3; __Element:__ Metal;
+__Casting Time:__ 2 AP; __Casting Cost:__ 12 [HP Reduction];
+__Range:__ 60 feet; __Duration:__ 6 [Rounds]; __Target:__ 60-ft line;
+__Description:__ Your voice and elaborate gesticulation call forth a wall of whirling blades made entirely of pure [Force] - these frequently glow based on the caster, with pink, blue, white, and violet being common.
+The wall is up to 60 feet long, up to 15 feet high, and 5 feet deep.
+Any creature moving through the wall takes 3d6 damage + 3 times your Charisma [Force] damage.
+Creatures ending their turn in the wall take 6d6 + 6 times your Charisma [Force] damage.
+Creatures in the wall when it is created may use an [Immediate Action] to step 5 feet to either side.

+While the wall is active, you can summon one of its swords into your hand as an [Instant Action].
+These are one-handed weapons, deal 2d8 + Charisma + Strength [Force] damage on a hit, and can be thrown up to 30 feet.
+The swords use martial attack rolls against SR. Only you can wield the swords.

+You can cast this spell above 3rd Tier.
+Each time you increase the tier, do the following:
+* Increase the wall's damage dice by 1d6, up to 12d6
+* Increase the sword's damage by +2
+* Increase the casting cost by 4 [HP Reduction]

 ## Counterspell
 __Tier:__ 1; __Element:__ Metal;
 __Casting Time:__ 2 AP, see text; __Casting Cost:__ 0 [HP Reduction], see text;
 __Range:__ Voice; __Duration:__ Concentration/Instantaneous; __Target:__ 1 spell;
 __Description:__ You murmur and wring your hands, preparing a small bundle of antimagic that can be used to counter an enemy spell.
-When you finish casting the spell, it does not automatically fire, and you may begin concentrating each [Round] to save it for later.
+When you finish casting the spell, it does not automatically fire, and you may begin concentrating as a [Fast Action] each [Round] to save it for later.
 You fire the counterspell as a [Reaction] or as an [Instant Action] when an enemy within range of your voice finishes casting a spell.
 Roll 1d6 per point of [HP Reduction] accepted when you cast this spell.
 If you exceed their spell attack roll (they make one now if they did not have to for the spell), their spell is countered and has no effect.

+When casting Counterspell at the same time as another spell,

 You can use Counterspell on itself; indeed, this is a rather common feature of wizard duels.
 Wands and staves with Counterspell can be designed with a flat cost of 5 [HP Reduction] (plus any [HP Reduction] to grant the counterspell strength) to allow them to charge and cast it as a [Fast Action].